samsung-test/samsung-test.github.io/tizenstudio/extension-sdk/inmobi.md

+---
-# InMobi Tizen Ad SDK Programing Guide
+title: InMobi Tizen Ad SDK
+desc: Tizen Studio
+keywords: Tizen, OS, Open Source
+---

-## InMobi Tizen Ad SDK
+# InMobi Tizen Ad SDK

 The InMobi Tizen Ad SDK allows you to monetize your Tizen application with a wide range of advertisement formats.
 From banner ads to full-screen interstitial ads, you can deliver ads from the InMobi network for a better user experience.